I use

 (mostly) Hy-Gain antennas, I guess I am old fashioned , I had a TH3mk3

-in Holland - sold it when I moved back to the states.
+in Holland (picture below) - sold it when I moved back to the states.

 Got